iBuseWinner/jeff/README.md

 ### Using `jeff-api` in your projects

-The jeff-api library is written for the Python language, it can be installed via `pip`.
+The Jeff API library is written for the Python language, it can be installed via `pip`.
 The source code is in the `jeff-api` folder.
 The library simplifies interaction with Jeff by implementing the main entities.
 The extension examples found in the `extensions` folder mostly use this library.

 Examples of creating API objects: